-The maximum pension is 65% of the insured's average monthly earnings in the 24 months before the disability began.
+The maximum pension is 65% of the insured's average monthly earnings in the 24 months before the disability began, up to 1,917.55 ringgits.

-The maximum pension is 1,917.55 ringgits.

 The maximum monthly earnings used to calculate benefits are 2,950 ringgits.

 Reduced disability pension: 50% of the insured's average monthly earnings in the 24 months before the disability began is paid.